Columbia Lions: Archery

-Football
+American football

 The Lions compete in the Ivy League, which is part of the NCAA Football Championship Subdivision.

 Columbia was one of the first schools to take up the game; Columbia's 1870 contest with Princeton was the first football game played between future Ivy League Schools and their contest against Rutgers that same year was the fourth intercollegiate football game ever played.

 During the first half of the 20th century the Columbia Lions were a national power and at times the best football program in the nation.
 The 1875 squad was named National Champion and the 1915 squad went undefeated and untied.
 The 1933 edition of the Lions won an unofficial national championship by upsetting the top-ranked Stanford Indians 7–0 in the Rose Bowl on New Year's Day 1934.
 Lou Little, who coached the team from 1930 to 1956, is in the College Football Hall of Fame.
 Pro and College Football Hall of Fame inductee, Sid Luckman, an NFL MVP and 4-Time NFL Champion played his entire college football career at Columbia.
 Lou Gehrig additionally played for the Columbia Lions during this period.

 Between 1983 and 1988, a period of financial instability for New York City and Columbia University, the Lions lost 44 games in a row.
 The streak was broken with a 16–13 victory over archrival Princeton.
 That was the Lions' first victory at Wien Stadium (which was already four years old, having been opened during the streak).

 Pro Football Hall of Famer Sid Luckman played his college ball at Columbia, graduating in 1938.
 Luckman is also in the College Football Hall of Fame.
 Other Lions to have success in the NFL include offensive lineman George Starke, the Washington Redskins' "Head Hog," during the 1970s and 1980s, quarterback John Witkowski in the 1980s, and defensive lineman Marcellus Wiley in the 1990s.
 Perhaps the most famous personality associated with Lions football was a running back who had limited success on the field: the writer Jack Kerouac left school and went on the road after one injury-marred season at Columbia.
 Another Lions back who became legendary for his accomplishments off the gridiron was baseball great Lou Gehrig, who was a two-sport star at Columbia.

 Norries Wilson is the first African-American head coach in the history of Ivy League football.
 He served as the Lions' head coach from 2005 to 2011.
 Former Penn Quakers football coach Al Bagnoli became Columbia's head coach on February 23, 2015.

 Columbia and Cornell play for the Empire Cup, emblematic for Ivy League supremacy in New York State.
-Beginning in 2018 the will play each other in their season finale.
+Since 2018, they have played each other in their season finale.